 This lack of direct evidence is reflected in the opinions of the European Food and Safety Administration10, who found insufficient evidence that changes in SCFA could be considered beneficial effects for a number of fermentable fibers, including polydextrose.
 Furthermore, they concluded that the mechanism of the bulking effect for polydextrose could not be attributed to alterations in bacterial mass or SCFA production11.

 The role of fermentative metabolites in human health remains elusive.
 Indeed, a recent review by Röytiö & Ouwehand12 highlights the inconsistencies in this data.
 As seen in Figure 2, the authors show that across in vitro, preclinical, and clinical studies, there was no consistent pattern of increased SCFA production in the colon with polydextrose consumption.
 For in vitro studies, fermentation of polydextrose typically lead to increased production of SCFA, but that was relative to the controls and other oligosaccharides investigated13-15.
-But preclinical and clinical data paint a different story.
+Preclinical and clinical data paint a different story.
 Polydextrose consumption reduced colonic SCFA in pigs16, and human data suggested either no effect or decreased fecal SCFA17-19.
 In a more consistent fashion, the branched chain fatty acids, which are generally considered proteolytic metabolites, repeatedly decreased across studies12.

 How should these results be interpreted?
-In this case of mixed evidence, SCFA feel less like of a useful biomarker and more like a complex mechanism requiring extensive (and expensive) research.
+In this case of mixed evidence, SCFA feel like less of a useful biomarker and more like a complex mechanism requiring extensive (and expensive) research.

 A snapshot in time